-- Objective Design Standards.
-Adopt standards to facilitate the ministerial review and approval of by-right residential and other qualifying projects, including defining standards for mixed-use development on commercial sites. - Neighborhood Commercial Mixed Use (NCMU).
+- Neighborhood Commercial Mixed Use (NCMU).
 This designation provides for multi-family housing at a rate of 1 unit per 1,500 square feet of new or rehabilitated neighborhood-serving retail and commercial services.
 Reevaluate this ratio to continue to preserve retail and commercial services while not constraining the incorporation of housing units or transition to a mixed used development. - Mobile Homes.
 Currently the City's three major mobile home parks are zoned "Highway Services."
 During the zoning code update, establish a mobile home park zoning or overlay district to protect mobile home parks. - Tiny Homes.
 Update the zoning or building code to accommodate Tiny Homes, prefabricated, or modular housing units, and rapid rehousing projects based on the City Council's directed feasibility study.
-Study to be completed by 2023. - Off-Street Parking and Open Space Requirements Review.
-The City will review and revise the offstreet parking requirements for multifamily development, particularly studios and 1-bedrooms, and the public and private open space requirements to address constraints and encourage housing production.
+Study to be completed by 2023.

+Off-Street Parking, Setbacks, and Open Space Requirements Review.
+The City will review and revise the off-street parking requirements for multifamily development, particularly studios and 1bedrooms, setback standards, and the public and private open space requirements to address constraints and encourage housing production.
+Track the number of new development permits with 15% affordable units that receive at least one incentive or waiver under the SDBL and those that receive more than one waiver.
 Parking standards will also be updated to comply with AB 2097.